Apply for Live Literature School Residencies 2018-19

 A focused approach

-Show us that your project will have a lasting impact in your school and for the pupils who take part.
-Workshops don’t have to reach everyone in the school and we recommend making the most of the residency opportunity to build a relationship between a particular year group, specific classes, or that you build a project around a particular theme.
+Show us that your project will have a lasting impact for the pupils and staff who take part.
+Workshops don't have to reach everyone in the school and we recommend making the most of the residency opportunity to build a relationship between a particular year group or specific classes and the author.

 - Early years settings, schools and further education settings working with students under 18 in Scotland can apply.
 Organisations in Scotland standing in the place of school for young people who are not in mainstream education can apply e.g. residential units.

-- Our panel will consider all applications, but you must be able to demonstrate a clear financial need, either overall as an organisation or in reaching a particular audience or group of pupils within your school/setting.
+- Our panel will consider all applications but you must be able to demonstrate a clear financial need, either overall as an organisation or in reaching a particular audience or group of pupils within your school/setting.

 - As a result of extreme pressure on resources, schools unable to afford author visits without support will be given priority.
 Due to this, we cannot usually prioritise applications from independent schools.
 However, our panel will consider all applications.

 - Authors cannot apply on behalf of schools.